canberkturan/canberkturan.github.io/_posts/2020-03-20-LibreOffice-CursorJumpingFix.md

 - And I built and run the LibreOffice again.

 I entered some text and moved the cursor to the last line of file.
 Pressed down arrow key again.
 And results were amazing.
 It worked.
 After the surprising, I thought what if I go to first line of the file and press the up arrow key again, what would happen?
 I tried but it doesn't worked.
 Cursor didn't move.
 But the solution was simple because UpDown function had a paramether named as bUp.
-This paramether was taking a boolean value takes the cursor movement direction.(true means up, false means down)
+This paramether was taking a boolean value keeps the cursor movement direction.(true means up, false means down)

-- I added an ternary operator checks bUp variable to catch direction of cursor movement and assign the right position.
+- I added a ternary operator checks bUp variable to catch direction of cursor movement and assign the right position.

 - If bUp was true, position variable would take 0 value.
 If wasn't, position variable would take length of the line.